SteveBattista/signhash/README.md

 <ol>
 <li> Writing this to multiple locations that would require an adversary to compromise a majority of them.
 <li> Reading the signature over the phone (64 hexadecimal numbers)
-<li>Placing the key in an um-editable database like a public block-chain.
+<li>Placing the key in an un-editable database like a public block-chain.
 </ol>

 <h1> How To Use <br></h1>